On this page

 Some categories require a colleague or leader to complete the application on your behalf.

-The application form is available during June.
+The application form is available during the application phase.
 Whether you’re completing an application for yourself or on behalf of another employee, you will need to create a login and then follow the steps to complete your application.

 The response to each question in the application process has a word limit (250 words) – remember, less words is fine if you have clearly answered the question.
 Make sure your answers are clear, concise and written in plain English.
 Provide specific examples to demonstrate how you have met the awards criteria.